stajahlee/DM-Power-Core-Version/README.md

 # The DMPOWER Project

 My original plan was to create a helpful program for me as a Dungeon Master.
-Something to aid in tabletop play and prep.
-I've included tools that I felt the need for personally.
-Anything that could save me minutes of precious game time and assist with continuity if possible.
-DMPOWER is essentially the program I've always wanted but could never find.
+Anything that could save me precious minutes of game time and keep it the same old D&D, just better and faster.

 <img src="img/cliscreenshot.png" height="175px" align="right">

- * Best suited for Dungeon Masters.
+ * This tool is best suited for Dungeon Masters.
  * Tools marked ![tinyredgem](img/tinyredgem.png) are the ones I found myself using the most, give them a shot.
  * All rolls and generator randomness done with [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), arguably the best randomizer out there.
  * Uncrashable.
 I've taken measures to make sure the end user cannot accidentally crash the program.
 You can do no wrong.
 Go crazy testing.

-### Many Useful Tools
+## Suite

 <img src="img/cliscreenshot_characters2.png" height="175px" align="right">